- How To

 When it comes to this, keeping yourself and your family safe are a priority.
 This is why preppers do what they do.
 To keep themselves and their loved ones safe when things go wrong.

-The economic breakdown is a worst-case scenario.
+The economic breakdown is a worst-case scenario, such as what is happening in Venezuela.
 A worst-case scenario is what preppers have in mind when they draw out the blueprints of their plans.
-The approach to prepping in every given scenario starts out with a simple equation where X is the worst-case scenario:
+The approach to survival prepping in every given scenario starts out with a simple equation where X is the worst-case scenario:

 If X happens, I will need A, B and C.